-A highly respected surgeon and gifted researcher, Dr. Horvath is the director of cardiothoracic surgery for the NIH Heart Center at Suburban Hospital.
+A highly respected surgeon and gifted researcher, Dr. Horvath is the director of cardiothoracic surgery for Suburban Hospital.
 He is a graduate of the University of Chicago Medical School.
-He did his postgraduate surgical training at Brigham and Women's Hospital in Boston and was recently appointed director of the Cardiothoracic Surgery Research Laboratory at the National Heart, Lung, and Blood Institute of the National Institutes of Health.
+He did his postgraduate surgical training at Brigham and Women's Hospital in Boston and was appointed director of the Cardiothoracic Surgery Research Laboratory at the National Heart, Lung, and Blood Institute of the National Institutes of Health.
 Dr. Horvath's clinical investigation interests include mitral valve repairs and aortic surgery.

 "By collaborating with NIH and Johns Hopkins, Suburban Hospital assures patients that the care provided will be the most advanced available," says Dr. Horvath.
 "This is a true combination of high-tech and high-touch."